How to Legally Change Your Name in California: a Complete Guide (2024)

 Anyone residing in California can apply for a name change, provided they meet certain criteria.
 This includes adults who wish to change their own name, parents or guardians seeking to change a child’s name, and individuals looking to change their name to conform to gender identity.
 The process is open to U.S. citizens, immigrants, and all California residents living in the state.

-Also, anyone born in, or whose child was born in, or who was married in California can petition the county of birth or marriage for a legal name change.
+Also, anyone living somewhere else who was born in, or whose child was born in, or who was married in California can petition the county of birth or marriage for a legal name change.
 If you qualify for this, you can use the California Court to obtain a legal name change document no matter where you live now.

 However, there are some restrictions.
 For example, you cannot change your name to defraud anyone, escape responsibility, or for any other illegal purpose.
 The court also may deny a name change request if it seems inappropriate or if it could cause confusion or harm.